Ocicat – Domestic Ocelot

 Types of Ocicat

 The most noticeable characteristic of the Ocicat is its resemblance to its wild cousins, although, in fact, its DNA has no wild gene.
 They are a mixture of the Abyssinian, Siamese and later American Shorthair cats.
 The Ocicat is a large, athletic animal with a solid and well muscled body.
 It has a short light coat that glows with a satin sheen.
-Ocicats come in many different colors- cinnamon, lavender, fawn, silver, blue, cinnamon silver, lavender silver, fawn silver and chocolate silver.
+Ocicats are medium sized, shorthaired cats.
+Males can weight anywhere from 9 to 14 pounds (4-6 kg.) and sometimes more, while the female Ocicat usually weigh around 6 to 9 pounds (3-4 kg.).
+The eyes are almond-shaped.
+With the exception of blue, all eye colors are possibly.
+Their larger boned, muscular body makes them look heavier than they actually are.
+The ears at a 45 degree angle.

 ocicat

+Although wild looking, temperament wise they are not.
+Like most cats, the Ocicat is a curious, playful, active creature.
+The Ocicat is full of energy.
 The Ocicat is an outgoing breed and are extremely dog-like.
-They can be trained to fetch, walk on a leash, and other basic commands like come, sit, stand, sleep and even speak.
+Some Ocicats can be trained to fetch, walk on a leash, and other basic commands like come, sit, lie down, stand, sleep and even speak!
+This is usually something one would associate with a dog.
 They like playing with toys and enjoy splashing in water.
-They are very people-friendly and are considered to be extremely devoted to their owners.
+Ocicats are very intelligent, very people-friendly and are considered to be extremely devoted to their owners.
+Because of their intelligent nature, you should keep them challenged by giving them puzzle toys and teaching them tricks.
+They do not always like staying home alone.
+They are very friendly to strangers and devoted to their owners which makes them a perfect family pet.

 Caring of Ocicats